kamshory/EBIPPMessageSpecification/README.md

 # Product Message Specification

-In this session, we will only discuss bit 48 and bit 57 of ISO 8583.
-Other bits are adjusted according to the specifications we discussed in the Transaction Message Format section.
+In this session, we will only discuss field  48 and field  57 of ISO 8583.
+Other field s are adjusted according to the specifications we discussed in the Transaction Message Format section.

 ## Prepaid Electricity

-**Bit 48 Inquiry and Payment**
+**Field 48 Inquiry and Payment**
 | Tag | Max | 200 INQ | 210 INQ | 200 PMT | 210 PMT | Description                        |
 |-----|-----|---------|---------|---------|---------|------------------------------------|
 | PI  | 6   | M       | ME      | ME      | ME      | Product ID                         |